marklauter/marklauter/README.md

 In 1996 I wrote my first domain-specific programming language (DSL) for an electric utility billing report system.
 In 1998 I wrote my second DSL for server-side dynamic HTML rendering.
 And in 2008 I wrote a GIS query DSL for a custom GIS database with temporal-spatial sharding.

-I have programmed professionally in BASIC, FORTRAN, C, C++, Delhpi, C#, VB.Net, JavaScript, TypeScript, Python, Perl, LISP, and many less relevant languages like Object PAL.
+I have programmed professionally in BASIC, FORTRAN, C, C++, Delhpi, C#, VB.Net, Java, JavaScript, TypeScript, Python, Perl, LISP, and many less relevant languages like Object PAL.
 If I had to pick a favorite, C# and C would both be in the running.
 These days I'm trying to catch up with functional programming and writing a property graph storage engine (like Neo4j).